mattrondel/D415/OpenStack.md

 ### Horizon
 A GUI dashboard and is widely deployed management mobule - keyword DASHBOARD

+### Heat
-### Heat helps expediate orchestration of applications across muliple compute instances by using templates
+helps expediate orchestration of applications across muliple compute instances by using templates similar to CloudFormation

 ### Celiometer monitors the NFVI and helps identify bottlenecks and resource optimization opportunites